General practitioner

-GPs have distinct expertise and experience in providing whole person medical care, whilst managing the complexity, uncertainty and risk associated with the continuous care they provide.
 GPs work at the heart of their communities, striving to provide comprehensive and equitable care for everyone, taking into account their health care needs, stage of life and background.
 GPs work in, connect with and lead multidisciplinary teams that care for people and their families, respecting the context in which they live, aiming to ensure all of their physical health and mental health needs are met.
 They are trained to treat patients to levels of complexity that vary between countries.
-The term "primary care physician" is used in the United States.

 A core element in general practice is continuity of care, that bridges episodes of various illnesses over time.
 Greater continuity with a general practitioner has been shown to reduce the need for out-of-hours services and acute hospital admittance.
 Continuous care by the same general practitioner has been found to reduce mortality.

 The role of a GP varies between and within countries, and is often dependent on local needs and circumstances.
 In urban areas their roles may focus on: